Everything Bagel meets Focaccia.

 - Fold the dough into thirds.
 Then, rotate 90 degrees so that the dough is in line with the pan and flip over, revealing the smoother side on top.
 Gently spread the dough into the corners with your fingertips but don't force it.

 - Cover with plastic wrap and place in a warm spot at room temperature for at least 1 hour.
 The dough will continue to stretch and rise into the corners in this final proof.
-Please note, if you followed the refrigeration sample schedule, you need to let the dough come to room temperature and this may take up to two hours max.
+Please note, if you followed the refrigeration sample schedule, you need to let the dough come to room temperature and this may take between 2 hours but up to four hours until the dough no longer feels cold and springs back when you press on it.

 - Preheat the oven to 450°F / 232°C.